 With the PlayStation 5 release of Spider-Man: Miles Morales including a remastered version of the base game, which is also available on PC, there’s never been a better excuse to return to the open world of Marvel’s Spider-Man.
 If you’re looking to really test your spider skills, the toughest are the challenges set up by a bad guy known as the Taskmaster.
 Supposedly used to test Spider-Man’s abilities in an elaborate attempt to defeat him, these minigames offer an important reward: Challenge Tokens — a currency used for some of Spidey’s equipment upgrades and new suit purchases.
 That means you’ll want to complete the Taskmaster’s jobs, and what’s more, you’ll want to be good at them.

 Taskmaster Challenges have three tiers: Amazing (bronze), Spectacular (silver), and Ultimate (gold).
 The Amazing tier earns you one token, the Spectacular rewards two, and you get a total of three tokens for achieving Ultimate.
 This means doing well can reward you with a bunch of key tokens at once.
 Getting those Golds is a serious undertaking though, requiring pitch-perfect fighting and swinging on Spider-Man’s part.
 We’ve put together some tips and tricks for completing each of the Taskmaster’s challenge types so you can shortcut the grind to Gold and get your upgrades quicker.

 The one most important criterion on which you’re judged in Taskmaster Challenges is speed.
-Whether you’re beating down enemies, stealthing through a hideout, chasing drones or defusing bombs, it’s all about how fast you can finish the task.
-There are other elements that play into your score as well, but your primary goal should be finishing each one as fast as you can.
+Whether you’re beating down enemies, stealthing through a hideout, chasing drones, or defusing bombs, it’s all about how fast you can finish the task.
+Other elements play into your score as well, but your primary goal should be finishing each one as fast as you can.